junesirius/junesirius.github.io/_posts/Supernatural/2026-07-05-SPN-Cat-whole-novel.md

 Sam just covers his ears with the bedcover, eyes closed.
 "There is, I can still hear it," he insists.

 If Dad's here, he'll know what to do.
 Dean thinks.
 But Dad went out a couple of hours ago, said he'd be back for dinner, but it's way past dinner time now.
 It's dark outside, and Sammy said he was hungry three hours ago.
 Dean found some cookies in the bag Dad left on the motel desk.
 Dean knew his Dad doesn't like him opening and checking that bag, he knew there were things in there that he wasn't supposed to touch (yet) -- the guns, specifically.
-He knew what they are, Dad said he'd teach him when he's six, so that's six months to go.
+He knew what they are, Dad said he'd teach him when he's six, so that's seven months to go.
 But he had to; Sammy was hungry, what else was he suppose to do?
 Let him starve?
 If Dad yells at him later, then he'd just listen but knowing he wouldn't do anything any differently.
 It's not like there were enough for both of them anyway, just a small handful of fortune cookies, probably from the Chinese take-out they had the previous day.
 So he gave them all to Sammy.

 The kid read the little "daily fortune" on the fortune papers inside the cookies as if they really could bring them luck, so Dean pretended too.
 On the back of each paper, there's a Chinese word on them, teaching you how to speak Chinese.
 Dean wondered if anyone really learned Chinese that way, but for one-year-old Sammy, he'd settle with anything remotely book-adjacent to read, and that included those tinny little paper strips.
 So before the kid tired himself out, they both learned how to scribble the words for "please" and "stew" in Chinese, or at least they believed they did a decent job with those strokes in the scribbles.